brightsolutions/ERPAL-Platform-Docs/docs/development/customize.md

 [![featuring product types](../img/development/customize/features_product_types.png)](../img/development/customize/features_product_types.png)

 ### The View
-Before we customize our view we can go to Structure » Unlink default configurations and open the 'Views' tab to see that the erpal view is in code and served from the erpal_commerce_ui module.
+Before we customize our view we can go to Structure » Unlink default configurations and open the 'Views' tab to see that the ERPAL view is in code and served from the erpal_commerce_ui module.
 [![unlink defaults in code](../img/development/customize/unlink_defaults_in_code.png)](../img/development/customize/unlink_defaults_in_code.png)

 When we want to add the customized view to our feature we realize that it doesn't show up: